intel/unet/3D/README.md

 conda create -c anaconda -n decathlon pip python=3.6 tensorflow=1.11 keras tqdm h5py psutil
 ```

-This will create a new conda virtual environment called "decathlon" and install [TensorFlow with Intel MKL-DNN](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) for CPU training and inference.
+This will create a new conda virtual environment called "decathlon" and install [TensorFlow* with Intel&reg; MKL-DNN](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) for CPU training and inference.

 4. Enable the new environment.
 Run the command:
 ```